ajmccluskey/fpinscala-9-10/slides.rst

 - Ask the questions
   + Should this work for other types?
   + What are the properties/laws I expect to hold?
-  + Could an expression have different semantics, and are they more useful?
+  + What should the semantics of a combinator be?
+Are there alternatives that would be more useful?

 Fleshing out our algebra
 ------------------------

 - An exercise for the reader
 - Still no implementation of ``Parser`` or ``ParseError``
-- Combinators and algebra specify information available to implementations
+- Algebra specifies information available to implementations
+  - Smaller surface area for users
+  - Restricts possible implementations

 Context sensitive grammar
 -------------------------

 - Context sensitivity is an important characterisitc of grammars
-- Input may determine validity of subsequent input
+- Input dictates how subsequent input is parsed
 - ``"1a", "2bb", "3ccc", ...``
 - ``def flatMap[A,B](p: Parser[A])(f: A => Parser[B]): Parser[B]``